PublicGuidesAuthentication

 Each agent's auth mode is evaluated independently.
 A role can use sync for Claude and ignore for Codex in the same workspace — jackin provisions each agent's credential directory according to that agent's resolved mode.

-• shows which scope chose which mode for Claude, Codex, Amp, and OpenCode, and
+• shows which scope chose which mode for Claude, Codex, Amp, Kimi, OpenCode, and Grok, and

 • shows which scopes were checked for the missing env var.